samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 }
 ```

-The variable `socketio` imported in the above file will be used later to fetch data from the Socket IO endpoint.

-The `MarketStatusService` uses the class `MarketPrice` for the structure of the data received from the API.
-Let's create this class now.
-Add a new file named `market-price.ts` to the `app` folder and add the following code to it:
+This service uses the `MarketPrice` class to structure the data received from your backend API (`baseUrl =  'http://localhost:3000'`).
+To add this class to your project, create a new file named `market-price.ts` in the `app` folder and add the following code to it:

 ```typescript
 export  class MarketPrice {